fireteam99/cral-cli/README.md

 ### Help
 Run `cral -h` or `cral --help` for instructions on how to use the cli.

+## What's Next
+ - Registration for multiple indexes
+ - More comprehensive tests

 ## Deployment

 If you're running this on a cloud environment such as Heroku, CodeAnywhere, or Cloud9, make sure to set the configuration setting `cloud` to true.